CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: Analysis of regional CP asymmetry in the decay process

 For vector particle resonances, the decay processes $\bar B_{d} \rightarrow \pi^{+}\pi^{-} \pi^{0}$ and $B_{u}^- \rightarrow \pi^{+}\pi^{-} \pi^{-}$ exhibit significant contributions to CP asymmetry compared to non-resonant decays.
 It is noteworthy that clear manifestations of CP asymmetry are observed within the resonance range.
 In the decay channel of $B_{u}^- \rightarrow \pi^{+}\pi^{-} K^{-}$, resonance effects contribute more prominently to CP asymmetry, resulting in increased regional values similar to those observed in the decay channel $\bar B_{d} \rightarrow \pi^{+}\pi^{-}K^0$ within their respective invariant mass ranges.

-The calculation of the $1/m_b$ power correction by perturbation theory is uncertain.
-Data errors can introduce uncertainties in the results, with part of these errors arising from variations in CKM parameters and the remaining part originating from parameters such as form factors, decay constants, and B-meson wave functions that involve distributed amplitudes in vector meson wave functions.
-By employing the central values of these parameters, we initially compute numerical results for CP asymmetry and incorporate standard deviations into the error range presented in Table 2.
-The influence of mixed parameters on regional CP asymmetry is negligible; hence it can be disregarded without further discussion.
+The perturbative calculation of the $1/m_b$ power correction is subject to uncertainties.
+Uncertainties in the results can arise from data errors, including variations in CKM parameters and other parameters such as form factors, decay constants and B-meson wave functions that involve distributed amplitudes in vector meson wave functions.
+By utilizing the central values of these parameters, we initially calculate numerical outcomes for CP asymmetry and incorporate standard deviations to establish the error range presented in Table II.
+The effect of data error on regional CP asymmetry is negligible; thus, it can be disregarded without further deliberation.